The Tunnel (Kellermann novel): Reception

-The reception of the book and its sentiments was extremely positive, and was on its publication a success for Kellerman.
+The reception of the book and its sentiments was extremely positive, and was on its publication a success for Kellermann.
 The story anticipated important social events as the Great Depression, and had the charm of a parallel world history of a 1920s and 1930s in which the First World War never occurred.
 It also made the critical observation that technology always becomes outdated with its application.

-Controversy

-A controversial aspect of the book was its thinly-veiled racist overtones in the character of S. Woolf, Allan's nemesis.
-Woolf is a financial magnate who emigrated from Eastern Europe, and was portrayed as immoral and perverted.
-These were common Jewish stereotypes at the time Kellerman wrote.

 Film adaptations

 Four films have been based on the book.
 The first was The Tunnel in 1915, a silent film directed by William Wauer.
+Rudolf Olden, in his book Hitler the Pawn, says that Adolf Hitler saw this film in Vienna, talked about it for days and was mesmerized by the lead character "who rouses the working masses by his speeches".
 Three films were released in 1933 and 1935, one version each in German (Der Tunnel), French (Le Tunnel) and English (The Tunnel, renamed Transatlantic Tunnel in the US).
 The French and German versions were directed by Curtis Bernhardt and the English by Maurice Elvey.
 At the time it was not unusual to release a film in separate versions in different languages, each using different actors or directors, but utilising the same sets and locations.